huggingface/data-is-better-together/prompt_translation/README.md

 ### Submit your translations

-Once you have translated the prompts, you can submit a pull request to this repository.
-We will review the translations and merge them into the main branch.
+Once you have translated the prompts, ping us on Discord and we will help you submit the translations to the leaderboard.

 ## Glossary
 Alpaca Eval: an automatic approach to evaluating instruction-following models.
 It uses LLM-based evaluation with the goal of making it less time-consuming and expensive to assess models.